-2. Knorr’s “#LoveAtFirstTaste” Video Campaign with Personalized Social Crossover
+2. Knorr’s “#LoveAtFirstTaste” Video Campaign with Personalised Social Crossover

 Food brand Knorr, owned by Unilever, hit a homerun with their #LoveAtFirstTaste video marketing campaign.
 By leveraging the intrigue of strangers in candid situations, emotional storytelling and a simple question, “Can flavor help you find love,” they found a whimsical way to sell bouillon and beef stock.

-Through O2’s use of Personalized Video, viewers received clear, relevant information in 30 seconds as opposed to waiting on hold after calling a 1-800 number or standing in line at a store.
-Not only does the Refresh campaign implement personalization to target up-selling, it’s being used as a way to improve customers’ overall brand experience.
+Through O2’s use of Personalised Video, viewers received clear, relevant information in 30 seconds as opposed to waiting on hold after calling a 1-800 number or standing in line at a store.
+Not only does the Refresh campaign implement personalisation to target up-selling, it’s being used as a way to improve customers’ overall brand experience.

 4. American Family Insurance’s “Dad Insurance for Fearless Dreams” Campaign